by Charles H. Kraft with some editing by Howard Culbertson

 That's the kind of circumstance that I want to raise to our attention.
 Ethics is a technical term with a long history of study and discussion in theological circles.
 Without going into all that discussion, we will simply say that something is ethical if it is right in God's sight, and in line with God's intent.
 If it is wrong in God's sight or out of line with God's intent, we'll call it unethical.

 The understanding of the human processes involved in getting a message across ethically is, of course, no substitute for the spiritual dimensions.
 The human processes and spiritual dimensions are not, however, mutually exclusive.
 We cannot say we need either deep spirituality or we need an understanding of the dynamics of ethical communication.
 We must advocate prayer, sincerity, and commitment, plus an understanding of the processes of effective communication.
-Our intent is that both the power of God — which is available to those who are truly spiritual — and the effective use of human communicational insights will be operative in ways that enable the whole message of God to come out properly at the other end.
+Our intent is that both the power of God — which is available to those who are truly spiritual — and the effective use of human communication insights will be operative in ways that enable the whole message of God to come out properly at the other end.

 Even professional anthropologists raise questions concerning the ethicality of what they are doing.
 For example, what are the relationships of anthropologists to people of other cultures?
 Are anthropologists justified in exploiting people in other cultures to get information from them that an anthropologist will publish in a book and get a degree and reputation for?
 Can an anthropologist do this without feeling an obligation to at least share the results with those who helped?
-If a researcher publishes material on a given people, what is done with that material?
+If a researcher publishes material on a given people group, what is done with that material?
 Is it simply for the purpose of study, or are the insights to be used for the benefit of the people studied?

 Christian cross-cultural witnesses dare not ignore these questions.
 It's so easy for us to simply assume that whatever we do — especially since we do it in God's name — must be OK.
 Experience is a hard master in this respect, because we're frequently pulled up short and forced to recognize that many of the things we do as individuals — even though we do them in God's name — have not been done in a way that God approves.
 It is very important that we not be found doing Christian things in ways that can be called unethical or sub-Christian.
 We must learn how to do Christian things in a Christian way.

-George Foster notes that the belief that we should help those less fortunate is deeply embedded in the consciences of Americans and other westerners.
+George Foster notes that the belief that we should help those less fortunate is deeply embedded in the consciences of Americans and other Westerners.
 However, we seldom ask questions such as "Why are we doing this?" or "What right have we to assume that our efforts to help others will be really helpful?"
 We simply go out and help them as best we can.
 "Yet," says Foster, "very genuine moral and ethical problems arise in every instance in which attempts are made to change the way of living of others."

-We have, for example, been able to extend the life expectancy of peoples around the world through improvement of medical services.
+We have, for example, been able to extend the life expectancy of peoples around the world through improved medical services.
 We assumed that the aim of bettering health and lengthening biological life entitles us to export Western techniques to other societies.
 Foster says, "Yet failure until very recently to integrate birth control with death control has produced a population problem far more threatening to man's future than unchecked disease ... [raising the question] `Will four billion undernourished people be more desirable than two billion undernourished people?'"

 George Foster wrote: